Doc's Marsh, Forest Hill Wildlife Management Lands

 The Forest Hill Trail is located in a provincial Wildlife Management Area, in north central Kings County.
 This land has mixed ownership, including private landowners and publicly-owned land.
 Island Trails has specific permissions as well as a license from the provincial government to use the land.

 There are two trail heads, one of which, the Corral trail head, is managed by Island Horse Council.
 This trail head has an area large enough for horse trailer parking but no longer has corrals in place.
-Trail maintenance is performed by volunteers, notably by Kevin Taylor of Island Trails.
+Trail maintenance has been performed by volunteers, notably by equestrian Kevin Taylor, who until recently sat on the board Island Trails.
+PEITR Board member Janice MacSwain now occupies that position.

 Meetings have been throughout the spring and winter between representatives from Island Trails, Island Horse Council, the provincial government, and members of the Trail Committee, to discuss these plans.
-Proposed funding sources are through the Active Transportation Fund, and/or through Island Horse Council funds.
+A funding proposal has been submitted to the Active Transportation Project Fund, via Island Trails.